PNGoose/MyHyprland/README.md

 A configuration that can help you to use comfortable and stylish dynamic window manager Hyprland
+* Hyprland is a dynamic window manager use wayland
+* You can read docs here: https://hyprland.org/

 ## To basic work you need:
 * swww, waypaper - wallpapers